dotnet/roslyn-analyzers/src/Microsoft.NetCore.Analyzers/Microsoft.NetCore.Analyzers.md

 The NeutralResourcesLanguage attribute informs the ResourceManager of the language that was used to display the resources of a neutral culture for an assembly.
 This improves lookup performance for the first resource that you load and can reduce your working set.

-## [CA1825](https://docs.microsoft.com/visualstudio/code-quality/ca1825): Avoid zero-length array allocations.
+## [CA1825](https://docs.microsoft.com/visualstudio/code-quality/ca1825): Avoid zero-length array allocations

 |Item|Value|
 |-|-|